 James Parkinson was the first to describe 'paralysis agitans'.
 This was later named Parkinson's disease after him.

-The son of an apothecary/surgeon, he was born on 11 April 1755, which is why we hold Parkinson's Awareness Week in April each year.
+The son of an apothecary/surgeon, he was born on 11 April 1755.
+This is why we hold Parkinson's Awareness Week in April each year, and 11 April is now World Parkinson's Day.

 James Parkinson lived most of his life and practised medicine at 1 Hoxton Square, Shoreditch, London.